aaronnewmanj/Tune-List/README.md

    npx expo start

 **5. Run Application:**
-   Scan QR code in terminal for access to app
+   Scan QR code generated in terminal for access to app (it should take you to Expo Go)

 **6. How the app works:**
    First select an insturment on the insturments page (this will bring you to the record page)